MyeongcheolKo/Custom-Mini-RTOS-Kernel/README.md

 ### Selecting the Application

-The default app is the kernel round-robin demo.
+The default app is whatever the `APP ?=` line at the top of the makefile points at.
 Build any other sample by overriding `APP`:

 ```
+make                                           # the makefile's default app
-make                                        # sample_apps/kernel/round_robin_priority.c (default)
+make APP=sample_apps/kernel/sem_post_fifo.c    # a kernel sample
 make APP=sample_apps/driver/LED_toggle.c       # a driver sample
 ```

 The selected app's own directory is added to the include path automatically.